BDRD-Genomics/VirusSeeker2.0/steps_in_virusseeker.md

 # Steps in VirusSeeker

-STAGE 1: Copy reads tp output directory
+STAGE 1: Copy reads to output directory
 STAGE 2: Quality control with fastp
-STAGE 3a: map reads to reference genome
+STAGE 3a: Map reads to reference genome
 STAGE 3b: Skip host removal, send output to QC
-STAGE 3c: map ONT reads to reference genome
+STAGE 3c: Map ONT reads to reference genome
 STAGE 4a: Perform assembly using metaSPAdes: both paired end and single end reads in the same step STAGE 4b: Perform long-read OR hybrid assembly using dragonflye STAGE 4c: Perform hybrid assembly using unicycler